googleapis/google-cloud-ruby/google-cloud-workload_manager-v1/README.md

 Workload Manager is a service that provides tooling for enterprise workloads to automate the deployment and validation of your workloads against best practices and recommendations.

-Workload Manager is a service that provides tooling for enterprise workloads to automate the deployment and validation of your workloads against best practices and recommendations.

 https://github.com/googleapis/google-cloud-ruby